sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 12/18/2022 22:18 PT_
+_Updated 12/19/2022 23:37 PT_

 v7.20 been released on iOS.
-The team is working on QA for v7.20 on Android and development for v7.21 and v7.22.
+Android has passed regression and will undergo a quick beta test before release.
+The team is now working on development for v7.21 and v7.22.

 ***